fairdataihub/SODA-for-SPARC-Docs/docs/manage-dataset/add-dataset-to-collection.md

 ## How to

 :::info
 All collection names that belong to the organization will be shown as an option.
-Only datasets that you are owner/manager to will be possible to modify.
+You can only modify datasets for which you are the owner/manager.
 :::

 To access this interface click on the `Free Form Mode` side bar option, then click on the `Manage Datasets` tab, and finally click on the `Add dataset to a collection` card.